Professor of Public Policy, Ford School of Public Policy, University of Michigan.

-Remaking a Life: How Women Living with HIV/AIDS Confront Inequalty, is forthcoming from University of California Press (August 2019).
+Celeste Watkins-Hayes's second book, Remaking a Life: How Women Living with HIV/AIDS Confront Inequalty, has been published by the University of California Press (2019).
 In the face of life-threatening news, how do we reevaluate and transform our lives?
 Starting in 2005, Celeste Watkins-Hayes spent more than a decade documenting the experiences of over 100 women living with HIV/AIDS in Chicago and beyond.

-Celeste Watkins-Hayes is inaugural recipient of the Jacquelyn Johnson Jackson Early Career Award from the Association of Black Sociologists (2013).
+Inaugural recipient of the Jacquelyn Johnson Jackson Early Career Award from the Association of Black Sociologists, 2013.

 Celeste Watkins-Hayes's first book, The New Welfare Bureaucrats: Entanglements of Race, Class, and Policy Reform, has been published by the University of Chicago Press (2009).